Connecticut Route 160

-Route 160 is a state highway in Connecticut running for 7.36 mi from the Berlin Turnpike (US 5 and Route 15) in Berlin to Route 17 in the South Glastonbury section of Glastonbury.
+Route 160 is a state highway in Connecticut running for 7.36 mi from the Berlin Turnpike (US 5/Route 15) in Berlin to Route 17 in the South Glastonbury section of Glastonbury.
 The road crosses the Connecticut River on the Rocky Hill–Glastonbury Ferry.
-It passes over Interstate 91 in Rocky Hill with no interchange.
+It passes over Interstate 91 (I-91) in Rocky Hill with no interchange.

 Route description

 Route 160 begins at an intersection with the Berlin Turnpike (US 5/Route 15) in northeastern Berlin and heads east into Rocky Hill.
 It briefly turns south, overlapping with Route 3 before resuming its eastward direction.
-It overpasses I-91 without an interchange, and crosses over Route 99.
+It crosses over I-91 without an interchange, and crosses over Route 99.
 After passing through the center of town, it reaches the shore of the Connecticut River, and crosses it via the Rocky Hill–Glastonbury Ferry.
 In Glastonbury, it continues east to end at an intersection with Route 17 in South Glastonbury.

 A 1.06 mi section of Route 160 in Glastonbury, running from the Connecticut River to Roaring Brook, is designated a scenic road.